 WDC (NA) Field Research Internship Program

 Internships are offered to qualified applicants throughout the year, allowing each participant to become proficient at field data collection, educational outreach, and conservation issues of marine mammals.
-Interns may also assist staff in completing various tasks pertaining to our focal projects.
-For a personal perspective of what life is like as an intern find out more about previous interns and read the blogs of our recent interns.
+As additional time allows, interns may also assist staff in completing various tasks pertaining to our focal projects.
+For a personal perspective of what life is like as an intern find out more about previous interns and check our Instagram for posts sharing stories from our interns.